 The Role of TEKTELIC in Reshaping Building Management

-TEKTELICis a company that specializes in the design and implementation of IoT-connected sensors for buildings.
+TEKTELIC is a company that specializes in the design and implementation of IoT-connected sensors for buildings.
 Our sensors are designed to help building managers reduce their energy consumption, improve air quality, and conserve natural resources.
-TEKTELIC’s sensors are distributed assets, which means that they can collect data from anywhere in the world.
-This allows building managers to have a global view of their buildings and makes it easy to identify and solve problems.
-TEKTELIC’s sensors also use machine learning algorithms, which allow them to get smarter over time.
+TEKTELIC sensors can collect data from anywhere in the world, which allows building managers to have a global view of their buildings and makes it easy to identify and solve problems.

 To be informed about our latest news subscribe to our newsletter